autodesk-platform-services/aps-model.properties-postman.collection/README.md

 The post test script of **0.
 GET one Model Version of Revit** gets tip version urn of one Revit model in the folder.
 You can also hard-coded the two urns with the variables: __one_test_model_version__

 follow the sequence to run the endpoints one by one.
 It will investigate one model version only. check the indexing status, download manifes, fields, raw properties data of the model.
-It will also post one query (the 6th endpoint), and get the properties data which meet the query condition. check the size and content of the results of raw properties and query properties.
+It will also post one query (the 6th endpoint), and get the properties data which meet the query condition. check the size and content of raw properties and query properties.
 It has one more query (also named 6th endpoint), run it, and repeat 7th, 8th endpoint to get query properties.

 ## Notes
 1. If the indexing is processing, wait some minutes to check status again